-4. Outcome expected and 'safety net'.
+5. Outcome expected.

-4.1 The expected outcomes of this policy are as follows:

-- (a) Taxpayers will be encouraged, through the implementation of the premiums, to bring empty properties into use and to revert the use of second homes to primary residences; - (b) The reduction of empty homes and second homes within the Council's area in line with the Council's Empty Property Strategy; and - (c) Increased Council Tax income from empty homes and second homes. - 4.2 There may be circumstances where the implementation of these changes may cause exceptional hardship to a taxpayer.
-In such cases, the Council will consider applications for a reduction in liability under its Section 13A (1)(C) of the Local Government Finance Act 1992 Reduction in Council Tax liability policy. - 4.3 Where such an application is received, it will be considered on an individual case basis taking into account the circumstances of the taxpayer and the situation regarding the level of Council Tax charged.
+- 5.1 The expected outcomes of this policy are as follows: - (a) Taxpayers will be encouraged, through the implementation of the premiums, to bring empty properties into use and to revert the use of second homes to primary residences; - (b) The reduction of empty homes and second homes within the Council's area in line with the Council's Empty Property Strategy; and - (c) Increased Council Tax income from empty homes and second homes. - 5.2 There may be circumstances where the implementation of these changes may cause exceptional hardship to a taxpayer.
+In such cases, the Council will consider applications for a reduction in liability under its Section 13A (1)(C) of the Local Government Finance Act 1992 Reduction in Council Tax liability policy. - 5.3 Where such an application is received, it will be considered on an individual case basis taking into account the circumstances of the taxpayer and the situation regarding the level of Council Tax charged.
 Should the taxpayer be aggrieved by any decision of the Council a further right of appeal will be with the independent Valuation Tribunal.

-5. Legislation
+6. Legislation

-- 5.1 The legislation that covers this policy and the recommendations made is as follows: - S11A & S11B of the Local Government Finance Act 1992; - S11C of the Local Government Finance Act 1992 (as introduced by the Levelling Up and Regeneration Act 2023); - Local Government Finance Act 2012; - Prescribed Classes of Dwellings) (England) Regulations 2003 as amended by the Council Tax (Prescribed Classes of Dwellings)(England)(Amendment) Regulations 2012; - The Levelling Up and Regeneration Act 2023; and - S13A(1)(C) Local Government Finance Act 1992 (reduction in liability). - 5.2 Due to changes in the legislation, the Council will be required to amend this policy, at any time, in line with statute.
+- 6.1 The legislation that covers this policy and the recommendations made is as follows: - S11A & S11B of the Local Government Finance Act 1992; - S11C of the Local Government Finance Act 1992 (as introduced by the Levelling Up and Regeneration Act 2023); - The Levelling Up and Regeneration Act 2023; - The Council Tax (Prescribed Classes of Dwellings and Consequential Amendments) (England) Regulations 2024; and - S13A(1)(C) Local Government Finance Act 1992 (reduction in liability).

-6. Finance
+7. Finance

-- 6.1 Any amounts received will be part of the Council's Collection Fund and will be shared between the Council and Major Precepting authorities in line with their share of the Council Tax. - 6.2 Any reduction granted under S13A(1)(c) will be financed through the Council's general fund and do not form part of the Collection Fund.
+- 7.1 Any amounts received will be part of the Council's Collection Fund and will be shared between the Council and Major Precepting authorities in line with their share of the Council Tax. - 7.2 Any reduction granted under S13A(1)(c) will be financed through the Council's general fund and do not form part of the Collection Fund.

-7. Appeals
+8. Appeals

-- 7.1 Appeals against the Council's decision may be made in accordance with Section 16 of the Local Government Finance Act 1992. - 7.2 The taxpayer must in the first instance write to the Council outlining the reason for their appeal.
-Once received the council will then consider whether any additional information has been received which would justify a change to the original decision and notify the tax payer accordingly. - 7.3 Where the taxpayer remains aggrieved, a further appeal can then be made to the Valuation Tribunal.
+- 8.1 Appeals against the Council's decision may be made in accordance with Section 16 of the Local Government Finance Act 1992. - 8.2 The taxpayer must in the first instance write to the Council outlining the reason for their appeal.
+Once received the council will then consider whether any additional information has been received which would justify a change to the original decision and notify the tax payer accordingly. - 8.3 Where the taxpayer remains aggrieved, a further appeal can then be made to the Valuation Tribunal.
 This further appeal should be made within 2 months of the decision of the Council not to grant any reductions.
 Full details can be obtained from the Council's website or from the Valuation Tribunal Service website.

-8. Delegated Powers
+9. Delegated Powers

-8.1 This policy for the Council Tax discounts and premiums has been approved by the Council.
+9.1 This policy for the Council Tax discounts and premiums has been approved by the Council.
 However, the Council's Section 151 officer is authorised to make technical amendments to ensure it meets the criteria set by government and the Council.

-9. Fraud
+10. Fraud

-- 9.1 The Council is committed to protecting public funds and ensuring that Council Tax is correctly charged. - 9.2 A taxpayer who tries to reduce their Council Tax liability by incorrectly or falsely declaring their circumstances, providing a false statement or evidence in support of their application, may have committed an offence under The Fraud Act 2006. - 9.3 Where the Council suspects that such a fraud may have been committed, this matter will be investigated as appropriate and may lead to criminal proceedings being instigated.
+- 10.1 The Council is committed to protecting public funds and ensuring that Council Tax is correctly charged. - 10.2 A taxpayer who tries to reduce their Council Tax liability by incorrectly or falsely declaring their circumstances, providing a false statement or evidence in support of their application, may have committed an offence under The Fraud Act 2006. - 10.3 Where the Council suspects that such a fraud may have been committed, this matter will be investigated as appropriate and may lead to criminal proceedings being instigated.

-10. Complaints
+11. Complaints